riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 You also should have a recent version of Python 3 installed.

-# Guide
-## 1. Build and verify your local Python development environment.
+## 1 Build and verify your local Python development environment.

 For this guide, you will need both a local installation of Python 3 and the DataStax Python Driver for Apache Cassandra.
 To verify your Python installation, run the following command: